Wagyu Branded Beef Competition

 Celebrating Excellence in Wagyu Beef Production!

-Entry into the 2024 competition have closed.
+Entry into the 2025 comp are now closed.
 For entry and delivery related questions, please get in touch with Emily Rabone (AWA Communications and Marketing Manager).

 CLASS ONE